 With most international travel still on hold unless deemed essential, many of us will be traveling closer to our backyards this summer.
 If you’re in the Mid-Atlantic area, one place you must check out in Charlottesville, Virginia.
-This idyllic small town nestled in the Blue Ridge Mountains has so much to offer and see, so pack your hiking bag, your most relaxing essential oil blends for the car ride, and your taste for fine craft brews and local wines; and let’s plan a tranquil trip!
+This idyllic small town nestled in the Blue Ridge Mountains has so much to offer and see, so pack your hiking bag, and your taste for fine craft brews and local wines; and let’s plan a tranquil trip!

 Thomas Jefferson’s Monticello